RRZE-PP/cmeditor/README.md

     * getURL: GET, object representing the mapped document: _default_: 'ajaxGet?label=',
     * updateURL: POST, location to call to save a document; it's passed the document's id; _default_: 'ajaxUpdate',
     * deleteURL: POST, location to call to delete a document; it's passed the document's id; _default_: 'ajaxDelete',
+  * _availableModes_: List of Strings, all the modes (CodeMirror lingo for filetypes) the editor should make available.
+For a list see https://codemirror.net/mode/
+  * _availableThemes_: List of Strings, all the themes the editor should make available.
+For a list see https://codemirror.net/demo/theme.html
   * _binding_: the initial key-binding of the editor (e.g. vim)
   * _mapping_: a collection defining the mapping for your document model (respectively the generated json):
     * _content_: the file content's variable name